Learn More

 About EDCare Denver

-EDCare Denver is a welcoming and gender-inclusive center specializing in treating eating disorders in adults.
+EDCare Denver is a welcoming and gender-inclusive center specializing in treating eating disorders in adolescents adults.
 Their main office and inpatient house are located near the beautiful Cherry Creek.
 EDCare Denver promotes experiential therapies, total mind-body recovery, and helps clients connect with their authentic selves.
-Some of EDCare Denver’s therapies include DBT, ACT, a nutrition group, and multifamily and process groups.
+Some of EDCare Denver’s therapies include dialectical behavior therapy (DBT), acceptance and commitment therapy (ACT), a nutrition group, and multifamily and process groups.
 Their experiential therapies include yoga, movement and psychodrama, art therapy, and cooking classes.
 They treat a range of eating disorders including bulimia, binge eating, or other specified feeding or eating disorders (OSEFED).
 EDCare also has specialized tracks for athletes, substance use, binge eating track, and trauma within their PHP and IOP programs.

 EDCare Denver values diversity, equity, and inclusion.
 They recognize the disparity in the care given to Black, Indigenous, and People of Color (BIPOC), LGBTQ+ communities, as well as people in larger bodies.
 They aim to provide competent and high standards of care to reflect the diversity of their patient population.

-EDCare Denver offers partial hospitalization (PHP), intensive outpatient (IOP), evening intensive outpatient (EIOP), and outpatient care.
+EDCare Denver offers a residential program for adults, partial hospitalization (PHP), intensive outpatient (IOP), evening intensive outpatient (EIOP), and outpatient care.
 Their clinical office features bright and comfortable therapeutic spaces in addition to a dining area.
 Nearby, EDCare Denver’s Connections House boasts home-like and comfortable spaces with spacious living, dining, and rec area, with shared bedrooms.
 The house can accommodate up to 13 clients at a time.
 EDCare Denver accepts a variety of public and private insurances and is Joint Commission accredited.

 Read More